 Pearlman holds a Ph.D. in Political Science from Duke University and a B.S. from the School of Foreign Service at Georgetown University.

 In July 2019, Jennifer joined the Office of the Vice Provost for Faculty Advancement as Assistant Director for Faculty Advancement.
-She will focus on the expansion of our faculty development program, deepening our community building efforts and strengthening our communications efforts.
+In her role, she focuses on the expansion of our faculty development program, deepening our community building efforts and strengthening our communications efforts.

 Prior to this role, Jen worked in the Department of Medicine at Columbia University Medical Center, where she was responsible for the processes for faculty promotion and tenure as well as managing faculty mentorship programs.
 Before joining Columbia, Jen served as an HR manager at a digital publishing startup and had a ten-year career teaching secondary English in New York and San Diego.